Jsnit/EV-Data-Project/README.md

 # EV-Data-Project
 Modeling of Electric Vehicle Ownership Data in Washington State

 This project is for Gonzaga Universities CPSC 222- Introduction to Data Science course.
-In this project Jake Snitily and Luke Sahlin are modeling electriv vehicle data in Washington State, with the intent to predict future data.
+In this project Jake Snitily and Luke Sahlin are modeling electric vehicle data in Washington State, with the intent to predict future data.

 ppt for the project through presentation 1 to final product: https://docs.google.com/presentation/d/1jHYPYOee2PZutKMwLYdf8FO_ix_bWlbAmy465RthxqA/edit?usp=sharing